animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-It is also possible to declare Apache Geode’s [`org.apache.geode.pdx.ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) as a bean definition in a Spring context.
+It is also possible to declare Apache Geode's [`org.apache.geode.pdx.ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) as a bean definition in a Spring context.